Battle of Halen: 12 August: afternoon

 Shortly after noon, two squadrons of the 17th Dragoon Regiment advanced along the Diestersteenweg to the foot of the Bokkenberg.
 In Zelk, they were engaged by troops behind a barricade.
-The road was lined with hedges and had been fenced off with barbed wire, forcing the dragoons to make a frontal attack; a great number of them were killed, wounded or captured.
+The road was lined with hedges and had been fenced off with barbed wire, forcing the dragoons to make a frontal attack and a great number of them were killed, wounded or captured.
 The Belgian guns continued firing, followed almost immediately by a new charge by the dragoons across the railway dam, towards the Mettenberg.
 The Belgian carabineer-cyclists were still retreating through the fields and had already crossed the Betserbaan, a sunken north–south road.
 Overstraeten feared they were retreating too fast and ordered the carabineer-cyclists to return to the sunken road and take up new positions there but the German cavalry were already advancing through the fields.
-Over the next two hours, regiments of dragoons, cuirassiers and uhlans appeared on the battlefield in the same order as they had crossed the Gete river and charged with lance and sabre.
+Over the next two hours, regiments of dragoons, cuirassiers and Uhlans appeared on the battlefield in the same order as they had crossed the Gete and charged with lance and sabre.